thindil/steamsky/bin/doc/MODDING.md

   be between 1 and 100.
 - Attribute `time`: optional attribute.
 How long in minutes take crafting selected recipe.
 If not set, it take 15 minutes.
+- Optional attribute `reputation`: Minimal reputation in bases needed to buy that recipe from them.
+Default value is -100 (available in all bases).

 ## Ship modules